 Accomplishment Idea came from (choose one) PFAC role can be best described as (choose one) 26a.
-Accomplishment 1: Morton Hospital PFAC members (2 hospital staff and 2 patient/family committee members) participated in a Steward Hospitals PFAC Retreat ☐ Patient/family advisors of the PFAC ☑ Department, committee, or unit that requested PFAC input ☑ Being informed about topic ☑ Providing feedback or perspective ☑ Discussing and influencing decisions/agenda ☐ Leading/co leading 26b.
-Accomplishment 2: Recruitment of new committee member from community; discussed new ideas for recruitment of new members ☐ Patient/family advisors of the PFAC ☐ Department, committee, or unit that requested PFAC input ☐ Being informed about topic ☐ Providing feedback or perspective ☐ Discussing and influencing decisions/agenda ☐ Leading/co leading 26c.
-Accomplishment 3: Discussed ideas for tangible projects for PFAC to collaborate on in future ☑ Patient/family advisors of the PFAC ☑ Department, committee, or unit that requested PFAC input ☐ Being informed about topic ☐ Providing feedback or perspective ☐ Discussing and influencing decisions/agenda ☐ Leading/co leading 26d.
-Accomplishment 4: Enhanced focus on patient experience initiatives and PFAC feedback through participation of Morton Hospital Chief Nursing Officer ☑ Patient/family advisors of the PFAC ☑ Department, committee, or unit that requested PFAC input ☑ Being informed about topic ☑ Providing feedback or perspective ☑ Discussing and influencing decisions/agenda ☐ Leading/co leading
+Accomplishment 1: Recruitment of 4 new patient/family advisor members through the hospital's Patient Ambassador Patient/family advisors of the PFAC Department, committee, or unit that requested PFAC input Being informed about topic Providing feedback or perspective Discussing and influencing decisions/agenda Leading/co leading 26b.
+Accomplishment 2: Enhanced focus on patient experience initiatives through participation of hospital's new Chief Nursing Officer Patient/family advisors of the PFAC Department, committee, or unit that requested PFAC input Being informed about topic Providing feedback or perspective Discussing and influencing decisions/agenda Leading/co leading 26c.
+Accomplishment 3: Conducted brainstorming session regarding content for new hospital "Patient Channel," providing feedback on recommended content that patients and families would benefit from.
+Patient/family advisors of the PFAC Department, committee, or unit that requested PFAC input Being informed about topic Providing feedback or perspective Discussing and influencing decisions/agenda Leading/co leading 26d.
+Accomplishment 4: In an effort to recruit new members from different cultural backgrounds and to gain feedback about how it can better serve the diverse community, the hospital hosted a focus group with Portuguese, Spanish and Cape Verdean Creole speaking individuals who had been recent Patient/family advisors of the PFAC Department, committee, or unit that requested PFAC input Being informed about topic Providing feedback or perspective Discussing and influencing decisions/agenda Leading/co leading patients or tamily members of patients at the hospital.
+26e.
+Accomplishment 5: N/A Patient/family advisors of the PFAC Department, committee, or unit that requested PFAC input Being informed about topic Providing feedback or perspective Discussing and influencing decisions/agenda Leading/co leading